ernestblsv/lawyerwebsite/README.md

-# lawyerwebsite
+# Lawyer's Website
-The first work creating a web solution for a single international lawyer.
+This is my very first commercial project.
+Create a website for international lawyer.